Frequently asked questions

 There may be errors in the indexing of a particular record (for example, there may be spelling errors, the source may be incorrect, or the record may be categorised incorrectly).
 If you find an error, please contact us.
 Cut and paste the complete record from the “Detailed Search Results” page into the comment section, and indicate what indexing error has been made.
 While we are grateful for information about indexing errors, we will not be able to reply individually to people who notify us of indexing errors.

-We are always looking for volunteers to help us locate, copy and rate trials, reviews and guidelines.
-If you would like to assist in any way (for example, by helping us rate trials in the area of your interest) please contact us.
-If you wish, you can subscribe to our newsletter at the bottom of this page.
-We use our newsletter to keep users informed about the latest developments in PEDro.
 You can be a volunteer “Friend of PEDro” from anywhere in the world.
-At the moment PEDro is also seeking financial assistance.
+At the moment PEDro is seeking financial assistance to sustain and develop the resource.
 If you know of a potential funding source, please let us know.
 (Note that PEDro will only accept funding on the condition that it can retain complete editorial independence from funding bodies).

 Sign up to the PEDro Newsletter to receive the latest news